How to Write a Critical Reflection? Definition and ExplanationOctober 1, 2022

 Choose a piece of text in MS Word and then press the 'Writing Ideas' icon to explore the academic phrasebank for writing topics and ideas.
 The software will analyze the text and return suitable categories from the academic phrasebank.
 The academic terms associated with the categories are then accessible by just clicking on the category name.

 Some add-ins include a paraphrasing tool that enables users to browse the academic phrasebank for rephrasing ideas.
-The user can choose a sentence in an MS Word document to paraphrase or summarise and then click the 'Paraphrasing Tool' button.
+The user can choose a sentence in an MS Word document to paraphrase or summarize and then click the 'Paraphrasing Tool' button.
 The program will search the academic phrases and provide phrase templates that are appropriate to the given content.

 The user can use this collection of phrases to generate paraphrase suggestions for the text.
 Furthermore, the user may add similar words in the search results panel by selecting the more button(...) next to each phrase template.